sizief/cheatsheet/blockchains/solidity.md

 ### If
   // Require to following condition to be true.
-  // to comare two strings, compare ther keccak256 value.
+  // to compare two strings, compare their keccak256 value.
   require(keccak256(_name) == keccak256("Vitalik"));

 ### Inheritance